ballerina-platform/ballerina-dev-website/learn/observing-ballerina-code.md

 3. Log in to the dashboard with the default user, username: `admin` and password: `admin`

-4. Add Prometheus as data source with `Browser` access configuration as provided below.
+4. Add Prometheus as a data source with `Browser` access configuration as provided below.

 ![Grafana Prometheus Datasource](../images/grafana-prometheus-datasource.png "Grafana Prometheus Datasource")